Key Biomass Articles and Publications

 - Five Reasons the Earth’s Climate Depends on Forests – This statement from scientists included 40 signatories.
 October 2018.

-- Letter from Scientists to the EU Parliament – This letter with 796 scientist signatures urged the EU Parliament to amend their Renewable Energy Directive (RED) to keep fuel from trees from qualifying as a renewable energy source, January 2018.
+- Letter From Scientists to the EU Parliament Regarding Forest Biomass – This letter with 796 scientist signatures urged the EU Parliament to amend their Renewable Energy Directive (RED) to keep fuel from trees from qualifying as a renewable energy source.
+January 2018.

-- Letter to Congress on forest biomass carbon neutrality – A letter from 65 researchers expressed concern over the implications of the “Collins” amendment, which legislated carbon neutrality status for biomass despite the science saying otherwise.
+- Letter to Senate on Forest Biomass Carbon Neutrality – A letter from 65 researchers expressed concern over the implications of the “Collins” amendment, which legislated carbon neutrality status for biomass despite the science saying otherwise.
 February 2016.

 - Letter to US Environmental Protection Agency Administrator Gina McCarthy on biomass policy – This letter to the EPA from 78 scientists maps out the scientific position on biomass and CO2 pollution.
 February 2015.